 Activity note: This is an all day trip with 80 minutes motor coach rides to and from Cass.
 Must be able to get on/off motor coach and train.
 We will be standing for up to one hour during the shop tour.
-We will walk three blocks from the depot to the community center for dinner (paved, some uphill).
 Expect cooler temperatures as the train climbs to the top of Bald Knob.
 Bring a day pack with a jacket, water bottle and don't forget your camera!

 Breakfast: Hotel buffet.

 Morning: Board the motorcoach for drive to Cass Scenic Railroad State Park.
 Upon arrival at Cass, we will tour the working steam engine repair shop where experts discuss engine features up close and answer questions as we watch mechanics perform the daily maintenance of their fleet of steam engines.
 See the steam engines up close, learn how they operate, and what types of maintenance they require.
 We will also see steam engine restoration projects underway at the railroad.
 After the tour, you will board the Bald Knob train at 11:30.

 Lunch: On the Bald Knob excursion train, we will enjoy a hobo lunch including cold sandwich, chips, salad cup, dessert and beverage.